fillip1984/sample-crm/README.md

   - [ ] Produce docker image
   - [ ] Produce K8S deployment artifact
   - [ ] Pick Infrastructure as code (IaC) solution
+- [ ] Test infrastructure/misc infra questions
+  - [ ] Blue/green deployments
+  - [ ] self healing
+  - [ ] degraded performance rerouting
+  - [ ] how does session affinity work? (do users lose their session which nodes are replaced?)
+  - [ ] how does elasticity work?
+  - [ ] any use for API Gateway?
+  - [ ] Cognito security?
+  - [ ] Automatic DNS and certificate generation
+  - [ ] Automatic SSO/OIDC registration and rotation
+  - [ ] Secrets manager